Related Topics

 Local pet shelters: If they receive sufficient funding, your city’s animal shelter may provide food donations for pet families with low income.
 Some may even have pet food banks, which operate like a traditional food bank and are open to any pet owners who need them.
 Contact your local shelter to see what kind of aid they offer.
 You can find a list of animal welfare groups by state on the Petfinder website.

-Veterinary clinics: Many vet clinics in rural or underserved areas provide pet food assistance to struggling families.
+Veterinary clinics: Some vet clinics in certain areas may provide pet food assistance to low-income families.
 Some also hold or sponsor low-cost vaccination and spay/neutering programs.

 Churches and other religious institutions: Check with your local churches, synagogues, or mosques—you may find one that sponsors occasional pet food drives and pet food banks.
 Many of these institutions do not require you to be a member of their organization to receive pet food assistance.